 You could start with a visit to the Chateau de Mores State Historic Site.
 This is the site of the former summer home of Marquis de Mores.
 De Mores was a French aristocrat who came to Medora in 1883 with grandiose plans to establish a cattle empire.

 The Chateau de Mores is now a museum that tells the story of de Mores and his family.
 It is one of the most visited historic sites in Medora.
-And while at it, you can also visit the Marquis de Mores Memorial, a granite monument erected in De Mores’ honor.
+While at it, you can also visit the Marquis de Mores Memorial, a granite monument erected in De Mores’ honor.

-Maltese Cross Cabin is also among the best history museums you can visit here.
-It is the first cabin built by Theodore Roosevelt in the badlands, showing his love for the region and the people.
-The cabin tells the story of Roosevelt’s time in Medora, North Dakota, and local history.
+Maltese Cross Cabin is among the best history museums you can visit here.
+It is the first cabin built by Theodore Roosevelt in the Badlands, showing his love for the region and the people.
+The house tells the story of Roosevelt’s time in Medora, North Dakota, and local history.

-Lastly, if you are interested in the area’s Native American history, then you should visit the Knife River Indian Villages.
-This is the site of three former Hidatsa villages, located just 2 hours from Medora.
+Lastly, if you are interested in Native American history, visit the Knife River Indian Villages.
+This is the site of three former Hidatsa villages, just 2 hours from Medora.